 Where reasonable use of an existing lot or parcel would otherwise be denied, development or disturbance of steep slopes is allowed under the reasonable use criteria in this Section.
 Reasonable use guidelines are applied based on the type of development proposed.
 The reasonable use criteria in this Title are not applicable to new subdivisions, or to the modification of existing parcels under the Boundary Line Adjustment process.
-Standards for new subdivisions or modifications of existing parcels are found in the Hillside Development Standards of the Land Development Manual.
+Standards for new subdivisions or modifications of existing parcels are found in the Hillside Development Standards of the Design and Improvement Standards Manual (DISM)/Land Development Manual (LDM), or successor document.

 - 1. Single Family Residential on Existing Legal Lot.
 Development on existing, legally created parcels comprised of slopes that have a gradient of 30 percent or greater is allowed if ground disturbance related to development of the primary structure and any accessory structures and uses meets the following criteria: - a.
 Minimize Area of Disturbance.
-The proposed total disturbance area on the parcel, excluding areas for septic systems, domestic water wells and driveways, shall not be greater than the thresholds contained in Table 17.30.060.A, based on the parcel size:
+The proposed total disturbance area on the parcel, excluding areas for septic systems, domestic water wells and driveways, shall not be greater than the thresholds contained in Table 130.30.060.A (Allowed Disturbance Area for Residential Parcels) below, based on the parcel size: